 Ysabeau tells Marcus the truth about Matthew’s extremely bad temper.
 The family has spent 1500 years covering up his illness, Blood Rage, in order to protect the lives of Ysabeau and her entire bloodline.
 Due to his inherited genetic disease, Matthew has spent 1500 years struggling with an addiction to rage which is often triggered by the smallest of offenses and can send him out of control.
 Philippe structured the Congregation’s rules around protecting Matthew and Ysabeau from anyone who might figure out what was wrong with Matthew.
 He wiped out everyone else who had Blood Rage, which had the effect of making Matthew’s symptoms harder to recognize, since they became unusual.

-We are quickly shown that Phoebe is smart, hard working and interested in science by the facts that she takes that first meeting with Marcus, even though there are no open appointment slots, and is listening to the podcast on radiocarbon dating early in the morning, a scientific method archaeologists use to determine the age of ancient artifacts.
+We are quickly shown that Phoebe is smart, hard working and interested in science by the way that she takes that first meeting with Marcus, even though there are no open appointment slots, and is listening to the podcast on radiocarbon dating early in the morning, a scientific method archaeologists use to determine the age of ancient artifacts.
 A recent adjustment was made to the radiocarbon dating process that has affected the assumed age of previously dated objects.
 Maybe Phoebe was catching up on the changes?

 I’m guessing that Phoebe will have an encounter with Domenico that will convince her everything Marcus told her about vampires was real.
 Or she’ll identify Matthew and Diana as the sitters in the portraits from their modern identities, and then she’ll have a few more questions.